 In 1968, after the popularity of the flying disc continued to grow, many neighborhood games of pickup started and landmarks such as parking lot lines and telephone poles were used as boundaries for the first games of ultimate played by the students of Columbia High School.
-The first set of rules for ultimate frisbee were introduced by Joel Silver in 1968 to his high school’s student council.
-Two years later, the first high school game was played between Columbia and Millburn High School, another New Jersey school.
+Jared Kass is the man behind the name and game of Ultimate.
+Kass taught the game to Joel Silver at the Mount Herman School summer camp, now the Northfield-Mount Herman School in Massachusetts in 1967 or 68.
+Silver was then able to write-up the first set of rules in 1968 to his high school’s student council.
+The first high school game was played between Columbia and Millburn High School, another New Jersey school.
 In 1975, the sport graduated to college, as the first game between Rutgers and Princeton was resolved with a score of 29-27 on the same field that hosted the same two schools in the first intercollegiate game of football 103 years earlier.

 Team Santa Cruz in 1977